mariusbancila/stduuid/README.md

 ## Library history
 This library is an implementation of the proposal [P0959](P0959.md).

-**As the proposal evolves based on the standard commity and the C++ community feedback, this library implementation will reflect those changes.**
+**As the proposal evolves based on the standard committee and the C++ community feedback, this library implementation will reflect those changes.**

 See the revision history of the proposal for history of changes.